less/old-lesscss.org/templates/pages/doc.md

     }

 ## Return Values
 Variables defined inside mixins act as return values and are usable in caller.
 Returned variables never rewrite callers local variables.
-Only variables not present in callers local scope are going to be copied.
+Only variables not present in callers local scope are copied.

 Variable defined in mixin acts as return value:

     .mixin() {
       @global: in-mixin;
       @local: in-mixin;
       @definedOnlyInMixin: in-mixin;